Feeding & Mealtime Challenges

 Feeding Is Complex

 Eating is an important skill for children to learn, so that they can get the nutrition needed for their growth and development.
-As we introduce solids to our babies, a parent will quickly realize that feeding requires the seamless integration of a child’s oral, gross, and fine motor skills, sensory processing skills and enthusiasm for food.
+As we introduce solids to our babies, a parent will quickly realize that feeding requires the seamless integration of a child’s oral, gross, and fine motor skills, sensory processing and enthusiasm for food.
 In addition, a child’s environment has to be conducive to supporting all these skills.
 It is no wonder that feeding our kids can be so challenging!

 Some common challenges that parent’s face include difficulties with infant food transitions, introducing new food textures, picky eating, and food refusal.
 Some of these feeding challenges can start during the infant or toddler stage and persist into childhood.